Bjorn-Strom/FSS/public/documentation/Static.md

 │   ├── wwwroot
 │   │   ├── fonts.css   // Css files generated based on lists in index.fs
 │   │   ├── buttons.css
-├── GeneratedStyles    // the project output taht should be referenced by webapp │   ├── StyleFile.fs
+├── GeneratedStyles    // the project output that should be referenced by webapp │   ├── StyleFile.fs
 ├── Fss.json
 ```